uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 2. Contains information about the memory block's size.

-3. Supports both :term:`immutable <Immutability>` and mutable data.
+3. Represents either :term:`immutable <Immutability>` or mutable data.

 4. Provides an ability to change the data state from immutable to mutable one.